KyleWLawrence/laravel-mainwp-api/README.md

 Set your configuration using **environment variables**, either in your `.env` file or on your server's control panel:

+- `MAINWP_DOMAIN`

+The fully qualified domain name where MainWP is hosted.

-- `MAINWP_ACCESS_KEY`
+- `MAINWP_CONSUMER_KEY`

-The API access AccessKey.
-You can create one as described here: `https://dash.mainwp.net/account/settings`
+The API access consumer auth.
+You can create one as described here: `https://kb.mainwp.com/docs/mainwp-rest-api/`

+- `MAINWP_CONSUMER_SECRET`

+Accompanying the consumer key.

 - `MAINWP_DRIVER` _(Optional)_